 The short answer is no. Without biology, you cannot qualify for medicine graduate entry in the UK.

-To study medicine in the UK, students need to study either physics or maths apart from chemistry and biology.
+To study medicine in the UK, students must study physics or maths apart from chemistry and biology.

 My consultant was very helpful and motivating.
 She helped me every step of the way, even when the deadline was so close.
 I feel I could not have done it without her.
 I'd highly recommend this service to any and all of my many friends interested.